 "Ray’s narrative voice similarly has a lot of energy and Ray’s personality is entertaining and enjoyable.
 Although he is miserable and suffering in many ways, he has an ironic verve and a great sense of humour about his situation and the people around him and the unfolding events.
 Ray’s an engaging character and the narrative voice has a lot of charm."

-Read Richard's best short story available to read online: Pink Bunny Rabbits was accepted for the July/August 2018 issue of Down in the Dirt magazine.
+Read Richard's good short story available to read online: Pink Bunny Rabbits was accepted for the July/August 2018 issue of Down in the Dirt magazine.

 "Winter road conditions reports on The Traffic Channel saved lives in the flourishing town of Saskatoon, Saskatchewan.
 The Traffic Channel was a major employer.
 Wyatt A. McReynolds was hired to a handsome contract in the Fall of 2001.
 Soon the traffic reports were a staple of early morning satellite television spreading across the Canadian Prairies."